fredzhang7/Basic-Hacking-and-Security/README.md

 # Basic Hacking

+#### IMPORTANT
+- This project is public, but please don't republish this!
-- I am the admin for [the official Cheat Engine Wiki Fandom](https://cheat-engine-restored.fandom.com/wiki/Cheat_Engine_Wiki)
+- I am the admin on [the official Cheat Engine Wiki Fandom](https://cheat-engine-restored.fandom.com/wiki/Cheat_Engine_Wiki)